 Small bodies

-Small solar system bodies, like asteroids and comets, are classified as Near-Earth Objects (NEOs), when their orbit brings them into the proximity of the Earth’s orbit.
-For the prediction of their exact orbital motions and if they will eventually pose a threat to life on Earth, it is critical to understand their interior structure.
+For the prediction of their exact orbital motions and if they will eventually pose a threat to life on Earth, it is critical to

 Their internal structure is known only through their average density and no previous seismic experiment was ever attempted on such objects, even though they are thought to show seismic behavior that will help to understand their interior.
 Seismic activity on small bodies can be triggered by thermal cracking due to temperature excursions of the body because of changing solar illumination, micro-meteoroid impacts and seismic shaking.
 For binary asteroids, the bilateral interaction of the two bodies can cause rotational and tidal effects and stresses[10].